Minnesota heads to Iowa City looking to break No. 24 Hawkeyes' stranglehold on Floyd of Rosedale

 Iowa’s Steven Stilianos moves up to No. 1 tight end with Erick All (knee) out for the season.
 The Hawkeyes also are without their other top tight end, Luke Lachey (ankle).
 Stilianos, who transferred from FCS school Lafayette in 2022, has played in all seven games this season and started four when Iowa came out in a double-tight end set.
 He has five catches for 54 yards.

-“It’s unfortunate how everytihng played out,” he said, “but I’m excited to showcase what I can do at this level.”
+“It’s unfortunate how everything played out,” he said, “but I’m excited to showcase what I can do at this level.”

 DEACON BLUES